 Yup, they are fried which naturally makes them a less healthy option but don’t let that stop you from making them for dinner tonight.
 These crispy coconut cauliflower bites are tasty and worth every burst of oil in your mouth.
 Sorry but a girl has gotta live and she needs herself some good home-cooked fried foods every once in awhile…

-I try to be mindful of staying away from GMOs (I’m still learning it all), I keep my diet high in veggies, fruits, beans, nuts and seeds, I keep processed foods and animal products to a minimum, and I buy organic whenever I possibly can.
+I keep my diet high in veggies, fruits, beans, nuts and seeds, I keep processed foods and animal products to a minimum, and I buy organic whenever I possibly can.
 BUT I just refuse to say no to fried foods (in moderation, of course).
 I’m sorry.
 I love French fries, chips, and anything fried too much to say no to forever.
 Does that mean that I make this every night?
 Of course not.
 Don’t be silly, silly.

 Be fancy and finely minced some fresh parsley and sprinkle it over your finger-licking fried coconut cauliflower.
 Place in plastic baskets lined with fun food-grade approved newspaper lining and a lemon wedge on the side.
 For those of you who live in southern California serve with a cold bottle of beer since we are currently experiencing this insanely summer-like weather in February.

 - For the "flax egg":

 - 6 Tbsp. water

 - ½ c. gluten-free breadcrumbs (or crushed gluten-free cereal)